1. Overview of Gunsens

 Using The Alert Tab Bar:

-When an alert is selected, either from the Alerts screen or the Map, the app opens the Alert Tab Bar which provides tools for managing Scenes (as in "crime scenes") related to a specific location.
+When an alert is selected, either from the Alerts screen or the Map, the app opens the Alert Tab Bar which provides tools for managing Scenes (as in "crime scenes") related to a specific Location.

-If a Gun Detector triggered the alert, the Scenes item on the Alert Tab Bar displays a floor plan and the address of the Scene, including the floor number and the appartment number.
+If an alert was triggered by a Gun Detector or an SOS Button in the vicinity of a Gun Detector, the Scenes item on the Alert Tab Bar displays a floor plan and the address of the Scene, including the floor number and the appartment number.
+Otherwise, the screen shows the member's photo instead of a floor plan.

-Fig. 3-6 SOS alert Scene details.
+Fig. 3-6 SOS and gun threat alert Scene.

 To comment on a Scene, tap the Comments item on the Alert Tab Bar.
 To include an image with your comment, use the media button within the text input box.